ReturnInfinity/BareMetal-Firecracker/README.md

 ## Contents

-- `src`: Source code for BareMetal init and the BareMetal kernel.
+- `src`: Source code for BareMetal init and the BareMetal kernel
-- `payload`: Payload for the kernel - Currently a minimal version of BareMetal Monitor.
+- `payload`: Payload for the kernel - Currently a minimal version of BareMetal Monitor
-- `scripts`: Scripts for creating/removing bridge and tap networks.
+- `scripts`: Scripts for creating/removing bridge and tap networks
 - `img`: Screenshot

+## Getting Started

+### Prerequisites

+nasm, firecracker, curl or wget

+### Building

+`./firecracker-build.sh`

+### Running

+`./firecracker.sh`

 ## Firecracker

+Firecracker provides hardware isolated microVMs.

 ### Overview

 What is missing from a "standard" VM:

-- No BIOS or UEFI
+- No firmware (BIOS/UEFI)
 - No PCI/PCIe bus
 - No VGA or LFB
 - No USB
+- No HPET
 - Minimal ACPI
-- NO HPET

 What you get: